 A master production schedule (MPS) is a plan based on independent demand and sales forecasts.
 A material requirements plan (MRP) determines production based on dependent demand or the need for parts and raw materials.

-The MPS and MRP processes both allocate resources and optimize manufacturing.
-Read on to learn the differences between them, understand how they interact during the production process, and view examples.
+MPS and MRP software both allocate resources and optimize manufacturing.
+Read on to learn the differences between them, understand how they interact during the production process, and view examples of their .

 An MPS drives an MRP by using the bill of materials (BoM) to dictate the resources needed to achieve a fixed production rate.
 Master scheduling accounts for on-hand inventory levels and the output quantity required to meet projected consumer demand.

 The MPS process runs weekly to adjust output based on production orders and demand forecasts.
 The benefits of an MPS include:

 Read More: What Is a Master Production Schedule?

 This diagram shows how MPS drives material requirements planning: